adi1998/WeaponFusion/README.md

 ### [Experimental] Same weapon fusion

 There is also experimental support for fusing two aspects of same weapon.
-Can only be enabled through ImGui.
-It will work with the in-game menu too once enabled.
-If the ImGui window seem unresponsive try disabling V-sync and any external frame limiters if enabled.
+It can only be enabled through the ImGui menu.

 ![ImGui menu](images/imgui.png)

-If it feels like the fusion didn't apply properly try starting a run/reloading the room.

-If it still seems bugged would really appreciate a bug report :).

 ## Some Limitations/Issues